Supreme Court of Maryland

-The Supreme Court of Maryland is the highest court of the U.S. state of Maryland.
-Its name was changed on December 14, 2022 from the Maryland Court of Appeals to its current name by a constitutional amendment.
+The Supreme Court of Maryland (previously the Maryland Court of Appeals) is the highest court of the U.S. state of Maryland.
 The court, which is composed of one chief justice and six associate justices, meets in the Robert C. Murphy Courts of Appeal Building in the state capital, Annapolis.
 The term of the Court begins the second Monday of September.
 The Court is unique among American courts in that the justices wear red robes.